Optimizing Your Site for Search with Juliette van Rooyen

 In this episode of the B2B Lead Gen Podcast, search optimization expert Juliette van Rooyen talks about how to get internal linking right, how to deal with keyword cannibalization, the easiest way to crawl one’s own site, some pointers in hiring the best developers for your website, and more.

-Juliette is the founder and head of SEO at VR Squared, and has worked within client-side and agency environments in London and Cape Town for the past 15 years.
+Juliette is the founder and head of SEO services at VR Squared, and has worked within client-side and agency environments in London and Cape Town for the past 15 years.

 On the topic of internal or contextual linking, Juliette mentions that it begins with your main navigation section.
 According to her, it can go both ways.
-Some businesses only link to their top-level pages, which doesn’t really help people who want to navigate to more valuable content on the site.
+Some businesses only link to their top-level pages, which doesn’t help people who want to navigate to more valuable content assets on the site.
 On the other hand, it’s also possible to overwhelm your audience with too many links.

 Keyword Cannibalization and Web Page Quality